 If you notice symptoms of infusion side effects after an Ocrevus infusion, talk with your doctor right away.
 Even mild reactions can become serious quickly and may require urgent treatment.

 If you experience side effects during an infusion, your infusion may be slowed down or stopped.
 Depending on how severe your reaction is, your next infusion may be given more slowly, over a longer period.
 You may also be given other medications before your next infusion to reduce the risk of a reaction.
 These medications may include Medrol (methylprednisolone) and Tylenol (acetaminophen).

-If you have a very severe reaction, your doctor may have you permanently stop using Ocrevus and switch to a different treatment.
+If you have a very severe reaction, your doctor may have you permanently stop Ocrevus treatment and switch to a different medication.

 Taking Ocrevus may increase your risk for cancer, including breast cancer.
 People who took the drug in clinical trials had a higher rate of cancer development than people who took a placebo or a similar drug.
 (A placebo is a treatment with no active drug.)

 Based on your risk factors for cancer, your doctor will recommend how often you should be screened for cancer throughout Ocrevus treatment.

 Symptoms of cancer vary, depending on the type of cancer.
 For example, symptoms of breast cancer may include:

 - discharge from your nipple